fankitmedia-dev/recipe-processor/readme.md

 ## Troubleshooting

-### Common Issues

-1. **Database Errors**
+1. Build Issues:
-   - Ensure you've run `node setup.js`
-   - Check file permissions in the backend directory
+   - Ensure all required files exist in the `public` directory

-2. **API Key Issues**
+   - Check if environment variables are set correctly
+   - Try running `CI= npm run build` locally

+2. API Issues:
-   - Verify your API keys in `.env`
+   - Verify API keys are correct
+   - Check API quotas and limits
-   - Ensure you have the correct permissions for the APIs
+   - Look for error messages in the console

-3. **Processing Errors**
+3. Database Issues:
+   - Ensure SQLite is installed
-   - Check your internet connection
+   - Check file permissions
-   - Verify the input data format
+   - Verify database path is correct
-   - Check the job status in the UI

-### Getting Help

-If you encounter any issues:
+## Support

+For issues and support:
-1. Check the console logs in both frontend and backend
+1. Check the console logs
 2. Look for error messages in the UI
-3. Check the batch job status in the database
+3. Check the batch job status
+4. Create an issue on GitHub

 ## License